 - Vodka – Use the best you can afford; that is the bottom line: the alcohol will mostly burn off, leaving behind a lovely and amazing flavor.

-- Tomatoes – I use crushed tomatoes for this recipe, but have also used whole San Marzano tomatoes, crushed with my hand as I add.
+- Tomatoes – I use crushed tomatoes for this recipe, but have also used whole San Marzano tomatoes, crushed by hand as I add them.
+Then use an immersion blender to smooth the sauce out.

 - Fresh Basil – Fresh is best for this dish.

-- Parmesan Cheese – Use real fresh, grated parmesan for the most flavor.
+- Parmesan Cheese – Use real, fresh, grated Parmesan or Pecorino Romano for the most flavor.

 Get the full recipe in the recipe card below.